-House 13 has a core team of 6 qualified registered teachers, who provide care and education for children aged 2.5-5 years old.
+House 13 has a core team of 5 teachers, who provide care and education for children aged 2.5-5 years old.

 We recognise the uniqueness of each child and their potential to learn and grow.
 Our curriculum, pedagogy and environments are focused on supporting all tamariki on their journey as competent learners and contributors in the world that they live in.

 We work within a whanaungatanga framework of relationships, care, aroha/love and whānau/family.
 Teachers are intentional and actively provide quality experiences that extend and deepen children’s learning and future learning.

 We provide an interesting and challenging programme for our tamariki.
 We offer a wide variety of experiences in a happy and stimulating environment where young children can learn and play with the support and guidance of caring and responsive teachers.
 Relationships are key to everthing we provide for our tamariki and we believe by making this our focus and theourtgh building on these foundations that our tamariki feel a sense of Tūrangawaewae and that this is their place to stand, they and their whanau are important here and that they belong.

 - Ratio’s in House 11 are 1:4.